techsmartkids/django-mysql-compressed-fields/README.md

 ### Sponsor

-This project is brought to you by [TechSmart], which seeks to inspire the next generation of K-12 teachers and students to learn to code and create amazing things with computers.
+This project is brought to you by [TechSmart], which seeks to inspire the next generation of K-12 teachers and students to learn coding and create amazing things with computers.
 We use [Django] heavily.

 [TechSmart]: https://www.techsmart.codes/